 Phase-contrast photomicrographs of cells of strain WR061T grown on PY4S agar (a) and PYV4S agar (b).
 Bar= 5 microns. - Source:1Aerobic heterotroph

 Fermentative bacteria.
 Propioniciclava have not been studied in activated sludge, but have been isolated from a methanogenic reactor treating cattle waste 1.
-The sole described species is a facultative anaerobe.
+Facultative anaerobe 1 3.
 Cells are irregular rods, which may occur singly or in short chains under certain conditions 1.
 Cobalamin (Vitamin B12) is required for growth 1.
-Ferments various carbohydrates, and produces acetate and propionate from glucose 1.
+Ferments various carbohydrates, and produces acetate and propionate from glucose 1 3.
 The strains' in situ physiology in activated sludge has not been determined.

 Sugawara, Ueki, Abe, Kaku, Watanabe, Ueki, et al. (2011): Propioniciclava tarda gen. nov., sp. nov., isolated from a methanogenic reactor treating waste from cattle farms.
 Int.
 J. Syst.
 Evol.
 Microbiol.
 61 (Pt 9): 2298-303. doi:10.1099/ijs.0.027482-0

 Zhang, Li, Chen, Li, Li, Hu, et al. (2017): Propioniciclava sinopodophylli sp. nov., isolated from leaves of Sinopodophyllum hexandrum (Royle) Ying.
 Int.
 J. Syst.
 Evol.
 Microbiol.
 67 (10): 4111-4115. doi:10.1099/ijsem.0.002265